 When you focus on investment quality, you can multiply your chances of success with aggressive stocks

 Aggressive investing is a style of investing that involves attempting to maximize returns through investment in higher risk aggressive stocks and investment products.
-While higher risk investments can be a strong component of growth, they can also be considerably riskier, so portfolio exposure to such investments should be limited.
+While higher risk investments can be a worthwhile component of growth, they can also be considerably riskier, so portfolio exposure to such investments should be limited.

 4 ways to lower your risk and maximize your profits with aggressive stocks